TyKonKet/FS17_TowBar/README.md

 # FS17_TowBar
-With the Tow Bar you can pull tractors
+With the Tow Bar you can pull vehicles